About Us

 • Dialogue: Improving dissemination and understanding of WHO pre-qualification processes with vector control stakeholders;

-I2I convenes vector control stakeholders such as global and country policy makers, product developers, donors, regulators, academia and programme implementers to streamline the evaluation and registration of new vector control tools.
+Over the past 10 years I2I has convened vector control stakeholders such as global and country policy makers, product developers, donors, regulators, academia and programme implementers to streamline the evaluation and registration of new vector control tools.
+In May 2025, having achieved the goals of its previous programmes, I2I transitioned its primary focus to its newest programme, the Vector Control Professional Placement Programme (VCP3).
+Through this programme, I2I is facilitating new and substantial professional links between researchers and industry partners to support cross-industry knowledge transfer and long-lasting collaboration.

 IRS spray operator with family during IRS campaign, Rwanda, 2014